omermorad/cheq-workshop/README.md

 Swagger is also enabled for the application, allowing you to interact with the API and test its functionality, browse to the `http://localhost:8080/api` endpoint to access the Swagger UI.

-- **POST /user**: Creates a user based on a defined schema.
-- **POST /user/random**: Creates a user either from a dummy API or using Faker.js.
-The strategy (FAKE, DUMMY, or ARBITRARY for a random choice) is determined by the `x-random-user-strategy` header.
-- **GET /user/:id**: Retrieves a user by their ID.
-- **GET /user**: Retrieves all users.

 ### Key Technologies

 - **Database**: PostgreSQL